Regulation

 • Media and culture

-From certain thresholds (e.g., more than 500,000 people supplied), companies are classified as KRITIS and are subject to special obligations.
+From certain thresholds (e.g. over 500,000 people supplied), companies are considered KRITIS and are subject to special obligations.

 BSI Act (BSIG)